AmberAftab1/AmberAftab1.github.io/index.md

 keywords:
 ---

-I am a PhD candidate at Virginia Polytechnic Institute and State University.
+I am a first year PhD student at Virginia Polytechnic Institute and State University.
 I did my Bachelors in Computer Science from the Lahore University of Management Sciences in Pakistan.
 My area of research is Human Computer Interaction.
 More specifically, I work towards creating interactive systems that facilitate empathy.
 I am currently working on a project with my advisor, Dr. Sang Won Lee, that focuses on creating a tool that allows users to create interactive tutorials for web tasks by demonstration.
 Our goal is to make basic webtasks accessible to those not well acquainted with navigating the web.